-Is it always better to be original than to imitate or use the ideas of others?
+Are there benefits to be gained from avoiding the use of modern technology, even when using it would make life easier?
 Plan and write an essay in which you develop your point of view on this issue.
 Support your position with reasoning and examples taken from your reading, studies, experience, or observations.